United States men's national basketball team: 1972–1988

-The 1972 Olympic men's basketball gold medal game, marking the first ever loss for the US in Olympic play, is arguably the most controversial in Olympic history.
+The 1972 Olympic men's basketball gold medal game, marking the first ever loss for the US in Olympic play, ranks among the most controversial events in Olympic history.
 The United States rode their seven consecutive gold medals and 63–0 Olympic record to Munich for the 1972 Summer Olympics.
 The team won its first eight games in convincing fashion, setting up a final against the Soviet Union, holding a 6–0 advantage over the Soviets in Olympic play.

 With three seconds left in the gold medal game, American forward Doug Collins sank two free throws after being hit hard by a Soviet player to put the Americans up 50–49.
 Immediately following Collins' free throws, the Soviets inbounded the ball and failed to score.
 Soviet coaches claimed that they had requested a timeout before Collins' foul shots.
 The referees ordered the clock reset to three seconds and the game's final seconds replayed.
 The horn sounded as a length-of-the-court Soviet pass was being released from the inbounding player, the pass missed its mark, and the American players began celebrating.

 Nevertheless, the final three seconds were replayed for a third time.
-This time, the Soviets' Alexander Belov and the USA's Kevin Joyce and Jim Forbes went up for the pass, and Belov caught the long pass from Ivan Edeshko near the American basket.
+This time, the Soviets' Alexander Belov and the US's Kevin Joyce and Jim Forbes went up for the pass, and Belov caught the long pass from Ivan Edeshko near the American basket.
 Belov then laid the ball in for the winning points as the buzzer sounded.
 The US players voted unanimously to refuse their silver medals, and at least one team member, Kenny Davis, has directed in his will that his heirs are never to accept the medals, even posthumously.
-It was later revealed that game officials might have been bribed by the Communist party.
+It remains to this day a possibility that game officials were bribed by the Communist party.

 After the controversial loss in Munich, 1976 saw Dean Smith coach the US to a 7–0 record and its eighth Olympic gold medal in Montreal.
-The success at this tournament pushed the USA's all-time Olympic record to an impressive 78–1.
+The success at this tournament pushed the US's all-time Olympic record to an impressive 78–1.